nabilkhan31/nabilkhan31/README.md

-### Nabil Khan, Computer Science Undergraduate, Software Engineering
+### Nabil Khan, Computer Science Undergraduate, Software Engineer
 <!--
 **nabilkhan31/nabilkhan31** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.